RadiantLabs/microgrid-appliance-analysis/README.md

 ## TODO: Current branch (refactor combinedTables and remove mergeTables)
+- [x] Speed up calcs by not merging tables - just keep calculated columns in their own data structure.
+Pass all of those data structures into React Virtualized to display them but not merge them.
+That will save ~1second per update
 - [x] Replace combinedTable with calculatedColumns
 - [x] Consolidate all util functions into a single file
 - [x] Remove activeHomer.keyOrder and just pass the table.
 Search for